Frequently Asked Questions

 Absolutely.
 Every Conduit customer gets a dedicated SLA, with options up to <1-hour response times and direct access to our engineering team.
 Beyond technical support, we partner strategically to optimize your chain, advise on integrations, fine-tune your GTM strategy, and ensure your long-term success.
 Learn more about our support plans.

-What’s a verified rollup?
+What’s a verified chain?

 How do I cancel a testnet or mainnet subscription plan?